Special Interest Group Funding

 A brief statement, indicating how you have addressed the diversity guidelines or explain why you could not conform to the guidelines will be required.

 Appropriate representation of women as invited Speakers is required, and will be monitored by the Society.
-Organizers must:
+Organisers must:

 - Ensure a good balance between established and new investigators on the Speaker list